HMS Resistance (1861): Armour

 The Defence-class ships had a wrought-iron armour belt, 4.5 in thick, that covered 140 ft amidships.
 The armour extended from upper deck level to 6 ft below the waterline.
 4.5-inch transverse bulkheads protected the guns on the main deck.
 The armour was backed by 18 in of teak.
-The ends of the ship were left entirely unprotected which meant that the steering gear was very vulnerable.
-They were, however, sub-divided into many watertight compartments to minimize any flooding.
+The ends of the ship were left entirely unprotected which meant that the steering gear was vulnerable.
+They were, however, sub-divided into watertight compartments to minimize any flooding.

 Construction and service

 Resistance was ordered on 14 December 1859 and laid down a week later by Westwood, Baillie at their shipyard in Cubitt Town, London.
 She was launched on 11 April 1861, commissioned in July 1862 and completed on 5 October at the cost of £258,120.
 After completion she served in the Channel Fleet until 1864 when she was transferred to the Mediterranean Fleet, the first British ironclad assigned to that fleet.
 In 1867 the ship was paid off in Portsmouth for refit and re-armament.
 Resistance recommissioned in 1869 as guardship in the River Mersey and served there until 1873 when she returned to the Channel Fleet.
 In 1877 the ship resumed her post as Mersey guardship until she was paid off in 1880 at Devonport.